Climate: Introduction and factors affecting it

 Factors that affect temperature:

 - Latitude – Temperature diminishes from equatorial regions to poles because of the earth’s inclination.
-Direct rays travel a shorter distance and heat up smaller surface whereas oblique rays travel a longer distance and heat up a large area.
+Direct rays travel a shorter distance and heat up smaller surface whereas oblique rays travel a longer distance and heat up large area.

 - Altitude – Temperature of air decreases with increasing height above sea level.
 This rate of decrease in temperature with increasing altitude is called as ‘Lapse rate’.
 This rate is not constant.
 The lapse rate is greater by day than at night, greater on elevated highlands than on level plains.

 - Continentality – Land surface gets heated more quickly than water surface because of the higher specific heat of the water.
-(Specific heat is the energy required to raise the temperature of giving volume by 1 degree Fahrenheit)
+(Specific heat is energy required to raise the temperature of giving volume by 1 degree Fahrenheit)

 - Ocean currents and winds – Both transport their heat or coldness into adjacent regions.
 On-shore winds carry ocean currents landwards thereby affecting the temperature of an area.
 Local winds also change temperature according to their own temperature.